riotkit-org/waitforoutput/README.md

 `--container` takes a regexp expression, or a full container name.
 Output from container is streamed to the console until timeout is reached, at the end only result is displayed - the container is not killed.

+If multiple containers are found the application will exit with an error.

 ```bash
 $ waitforoutput 'Configuration complete; ready for start up' --container 'nginx_*' --timeout 5
 /docker-entrypoint.sh: /docker-entrypoint.d/ is not empty, will attempt to perform configuration